 Section 5: Shap to Kirkby Stephen

-From Shap the way heads east, crossing into the newly extended Yorkshire Dales National Park and on to the tiny hamlet of Oddendale with its nearby stone circle.
+From Shap the way heads east, crossing into the newly extended Yorkshire Dales National Park (Westmorland Dales) and on to the tiny hamlet of Oddendale with its nearby stone circle.
 Turning south for Crosby Ravensworth Fell, the way passes close by the Black Dubb Monument and Robin Hood's Grave.
 The original route crossed Great Asby Scar, a national nature reserve, but the modern route passes close to the charming Werstmorland village of Orton.
 The route continues east to pass Sunbiggin Tarn and cross Ravenstonedale Moor, close to the villages of Newbiggin-on-Lune and Ravenstonedale.
 Passing Smardale Gill and the former Stainmore Railway line to cross Smardale Fell, the section ends at Wainwright's favourite Pennine town - Kirkby Stephen.

 Section 6: Kirkby Stephen to Keld